techies line logo

 Magnetic sputtering also creates a low-pressure environment for deposition to take place, and uses a gas that comprises the plasma, typically argon gas, to enter the vacuum chamber first.

-Similar to plasma deposition, this process is commonly used in the semiconductor industry, but also has found use in optics, textiles and microelectronics.
+This deposition process depends on mainly on the substrate material being used, especially the atomic weight of this material.
+Similar to plasma deposition, this process remain commonly used in the semiconductor industry, but also has found use in optics, textiles and microelectronics.

 Plasma Deposition vs Magnetron Sputtering: When Is The Best Time To Use Which?